Christian Yelich Player Props: Brewers vs. Diamondbacks

 Christian Yelich At The Plate

-- In 11.6% of his games this season, he has hit a long ball, and 3.1% of his trips to the dish.
+- In 11.4% of his games this year, he has homered, and 3% of his trips to the dish.

-- Yelich has had at least one RBI in 29.0% of his games this season (20 of 69), with more than one RBI eight times (11.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- Yelich has had at least one RBI in 30.0% of his games this year (21 of 70), with two or more RBI eight times (11.4%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.